-Extended ‘Battle of the Five Armies’ Patches Up Finale
+Extended ‘Battle of the Five Armies’ Patches Up Uneven Finale

 The version of The Hobbit: The Battle of the Five Armies audiences watched last Christmas was clearly not fined tuned enough for the big screen.
 Rushed by Peter Jackson standards at a franchise-low, 144 minutes (yes that’s short for a Middle-earth movie), Five Armies wasn’t exactly “the defining chapter” the marketing campaign claimed it to be.

 Still, those who have been following Jackson’s career are well-aware that what you get in the theater in never, ever the finished product.
 Jackson has built up a reputation for his series of Extended Editions of his Middle-earth films, always released a year after the theatrical release.
 Even Jackson’s 3-hour plus King Kong was treated to a much longer version and it’s not even set in the Middle-earth.